Language Models Meet World Models: Embodied Experiences Enhance Language Models: Introduction

 After collecting the embodied experiences, we use them to construct a set of fine-tuning tasks (e.g., plan generation, activity recognition, and tracking).
 Crucially, to finetune LMs on the collected embodied experiences while retaining their original general knowledge and capabilities, we propose to incorporate the classical Elastic Weight Consolidation (EWC)~\cite{kirkpatrick2017overcoming} into our training paradigm.
 By regularizing the finetuning loss, EWC aims to preserve the important LM parameters from pretraining.
 We show that EWC is substantially more effective than the popular KL regularization~\cite{ouyang2022training,liu2022rainier,lu2022quark}.
 We further introduce efficient low-rank updates by harmonizing the recent Low-Rank Adaptation (LoRA)~\cite{hu2021lora} with the EWC regularizer.
 This results in the new EWC-LoRA update rule that greatly reduces training costs and makes our E2WM paradigm accessible to cheap hardware (GPUs).

-We instantiate a world model using a virtual household simulator, VirtualHome~\cite{puig2018virtualhome, puig2021watchandhelp} and apply our method to GPT-Neo-1.3B~\cite{gpt-neo} and GPT-J-6B~\cite{gpt-j} models.
+We instantiate a world model using a virtual household simulator, VirtualHome~\cite{puig2018virtualhome, puig2021watchandhelp}, and apply our method to GPT-Neo-1.3B~\cite{gpt-neo}, GPT-J-6B~\cite{gpt-j}{, OPT-13B~\cite{zhang2022opt}, and LLaMA-13B~\cite{touvron2023llama}} models.
 To test the generalizability of the finetuned LMs, we evaluate them on a variety of unseen tasks which demand similar embodied knowledge required to solve the training tasks.
 Additionally, we assess the models' performance on the original pretraining data to determine the extent to which their core language modeling abilities are retained.
-Experiments show that our method significantly improves the baselines on both seen and unseen tasks (\emph{e.g.}, $34.31 \rightarrow 51.23$ Rouge-L~\cite{lin2004rouge} on plan generation task, 30.41$\% \rightarrow 67.01\%$ accuracy on counting task), without suffering performance degradation on the pretraining dataset ($3.443 \rightarrow 3.537$ perplexity on Pile~\cite{pile} test subset).
-Moreover, the small GPT-J-6B model finetuned with our E2WM paradigm even outperforms ChatGPT on many of the tasks.
+Experiments show that our method significantly improves the baselines on both seen and unseen tasks (\emph{e.g.}, $34.31 \rightarrow 51.23$ Rouge-L on plan generation task, 30.41$\% \rightarrow 67.01\%$ accuracy on counting task), without suffering performance degradation on the pretraining dataset ($3.443 \rightarrow 3.537$ perplexity on Pile test subset \cite{pile}).
+Moreover, the small GPT-J-6B, {OPT-13B, and LLaMA-13B} models finetuned with our E2WM paradigm even outperforms ChatGPT on many of the tasks.
 The experimental results demonstrate the effectiveness of E2WM as a promising fine-tuning mechanism to enhance pretrained LMs with generalizable embodied knowledge and skills.